 An amazing statistic from a recent survey says that 24% of people agree that they miss out on real-life events in their interest to document the same moment online.
 They do this to seek charming words from someone who actually does not give a damn about how happy they are.

 We worry about getting the perfect picture for display rather than enjoying the moment.
 We feel happy when we upload a picture and get good comments on it, and gradually the happiness diminishes as we look at other’s pictures or posts.

-1) You end up chatting with a person online longer than you intended, things tend to get nasty if your partner gets to know this, even though there might not be anything wrong in the conversation.
+You end up chatting with a person online longer than you intended; things tend to get nasty if your partner gets to know this, even though there might not be anything wrong in the conversation.

-3) You both sometimes get busy checking friends’ update, that the valuable personal time is wasted.
-Recurring of these results in serious consequences as the base of any successful relationship is conversation, not necessarily meaningful.
+You both sometimes get busy checking friends’ updates, that the valuable personal time is wasted.
+Recurring of these results in serious consequences as the base of any successful relationship is a conversation, not necessarily meaningful.

-4) Nothing is private, as a small feud is updated online, resulting in friends commenting, taking sides later, where a simple fight which should have been handled by the two concerned is now fueled by a group of friends.
+Nothing is private, as a small feud is updated online, resulting in friends commenting, taking sides later, where a simple fight that should have been handled by the two concerned is now fueled by a group of friends.

 This is just a glimpse of very few possible scenarios that lead from a small argument to a big end of relationship fights.

 Anything that is more than intended is a poison to you.
 Stay private on your private affairs.
-There is nothing wrong in sharing as long as it is mutual consent of both partners and both are sensible enough about what should be private and what can be not.
+There is nothing wrong with sharing as long as it is the mutual consent of both partners and both are sensible enough about what should be private and what can be not.